Skip to content

 POS Granularity

-Suzume uses a simpler POS tag set than MeCab's detailed subcategories.
+Suzume's basic POS (pos) uses a simpler tag set than MeCab's detailed subcategories.

 名詞,一般NOUN